A Vote for George Is a Vote for the Environment

 Crosswalk Roulette: Pedestrian Safety in Rye

 Many Rye residents have had the following experience: You are standing at a crosswalk in downtown Rye preparing to cross the street.
 You inch your feet slowly forward, lurch your head past the parked cars, and start to pray as you begin your treacherous journey.
 You are hoping, often against the odds, that the driver coming toward you will (1) not be texting, (2) notice the crosswalk sign and notice you in it, and, most importantly, (3) obey the laws of traffic and stop to let you cross the street.
 Still others have had an opposite but equally frightening experience: you are driving through town, or near one of the schools at drop off or pick up, and pedestrians suddenly pop out from behind parked cars, not bothering to look left or right before darting out in front of your car.
-Whether it is distracted drivers, distracted pedestrians, or drivers and pedestrians simply refusing to obey basic traffic laws, Rye residents are definitely concerned about pedestrian safety.
+Whether it is distracted drivers, distracted pedestrians, or drivers and pedestrians simply refusing to obey basic traffic laws, which may be mentioned by traffic lawyers, Rye residents are definitely concerned about pedestrian safety.

 In late 2015, a pedestrian was hit by a car while crossing the street in the vicinity of Theodore Fremd Avenue and Purchase Street; another was hit by two cars while crossing the street near the intersection of Highland Road and Purchase Street.
 While both accidents are still under investigation, there are several locations around Rye where pedestrian safety has become an issue.
 Brian Dempsey, Chairman of the Traffic and Pedestrian Safety Committee, says that the biggest concerns are the areas around our schools.
 Because many children in Rye walk or bike to school, the focus has been on making the routes to each school safer and more user friendly for pedestrian traffic.
 City Manager Marcus Serrano notes that “the City has worked very hard with the schools” to ensure safe crossings, and that city officials recently met with school district personnel to recommend additional education regarding pedestrian safety.